newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey’s-clean-energy-program-–-commercial-industrial-new-construction.md

 ### Eligibility

 * Participants must be electric and/or gas customers of New Jersey investor-owned utilities and pay the monthly Societal Benefits Charge (SBC)
-* Incentives are offered for new construction and substantial renovation (gut rehab).
-Substantial renovations (gut rehab) are defined as one of the following: change of use and reconstruction of an existing building; construction work of a nature requiring that the building or portion of the building within be out of service for at least 30 consecutive days; or reconstruction of a vacant structure or a portion of the building within
+* Incentives are offered for new construction and substantial renovation (gut rehab) defined as one of the following: change of use and reconstruction of an existing building construction work of a nature requiring that the building or portion of the building within be out of service for at least 30 consecutive days reconstruction of a vacant structure or a portion of the building within

-> ### Benefit
+> ### Benefits
 >
-> There is an entity cap of $4,000,000 per fiscal year.
-New construction projects designed beyond the minimum efficiency requirements can reduce energy use and in turn reduce energy bills.
-Energy efficiency projects are designed to increase long term comfort and safety.
+> There is an entity cap of $4M per fiscal year.